SumitsHub/learn-react/01-fundamentals/README.md

 - external libraries use inline css, so if you want to make some changes, reference the library docs and Elements tab from devtools

-- alternative option for inline style -> creating seperate object for style
+- alternative option for inline style -> creating separate object for style

 ```js
 const Author = () => {